Tag: West End

 Oliver!
 Moves Fast and Feels Less

-in ReviewsA visually striking and relentlessly dark revival of Oliver! delivers strong performances and striking design, but struggles to give its most powerful moments the space they need to land.
+in ReviewsA visually striking and relentlessly dark revival of Oliver! pairs strong performances with impressive design, but moves too quickly to let its most powerful moments breathe.

 -